Cranberry Bliss Bars

 Cranberry bliss bars on a white platter.

-This Starbucks copycat recipe combines everything you love about a blondie recipe with cream cheese frosting.
+This Starbucks copycat Cranberry Bliss Bar Recipe combines everything you love about blondie bars with cream cheese frosting.
 White chocolate and dried cranberries elevate these bar cookies to irresistible territory.
+As good as the store-bought ones are, the homemade version is even better!

 Prep Time 5 minutes